ruoyann/tp/docs/UserGuide.md

 ### Command Box

 The **Command Box** is where you can enter [**commands**](#how-to-read-commands-in-studytracker) in StudyTracker.
-Similar to any CLI, you can navigate the history of commands you entered with UP and DOWN arrow keys.

 * `Command Box` — type in your commands here
 * `Display` — results of commands and error messages are shown here.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Check out <a href="#managing-themes">**Managing Themes**</a> section to change the theme of the GUI!
+Similar to any CLI, you can navigate the history of commands you entered with UP and DOWN arrow keys.
 </div>

 ## Features